 Most importantly, you can get Minoxidil, the active ingredient in Rogaine, another FDA approved drug to treat hair loss.
 Minoxidil also has been shown to work in clinical studies – but more importantly for those of us with male pattern baldness, other studies show that using Finasteride and Minoxidil together produces better results.
 For those of you who like to read clinical studies, “At week 24, the combined solution of finasteride and minoxidil was significantly superior to minoxidil alone in improvements of hair density, hair diameter and global photographic assessment (all P < 0.05).”
 For most people, the two treatments were better.
 If you choose to go with Lemonaid, you can always purchase brand-name Rogaine in your local pharmacy, although you might pay too much.
 You can also get it on Amazon, which offers a good price – although not as cheap as the Him’s Minoxidil brand.

 Hims also offers a DHT blocking shampoo, which they claim reduces DHT in your scalp.
 DHT is a hormone, also called dihydrotesterone – see the testosterone in there?
 The thought is that DHT shrinks the hair follicles, and Hims thinks that their shampoo’s ingredients might reduce the amount of DHT in your scalp, thus helping keep your hair.
 Hims also has another advantage over Lemonaid, biotin vitamins.
 Supposedly this supplement might help men keep their hair.
 I think it’s important to note that neither the DHT blocking shampoo nor the vitamins have been clinically shown to do anything, BUT, Hims does have an affordable bundle of Finasteride, Minoxidil, the shampoo and the vitamins – something that Lemonaid does not offer.
+And these two are not the only online providers; check out some of the other Hims competitors here.

 Comparing Him vs Lemonaid for hair loss